Also known as: |

 We pledge our lives to Thee,

-Here every creed and race find an equal
+Here every creed and race find an equal place,

 And may God bless our Nation.